temetvince/alaankwa/README.md

 * Also thanks to Sepa for graciously allowing me to redistribute his SWLU Mothership Mod

 ## !!!
 Installation !!!
-1. Install 'X3: Albion Prelude' in Steam.
+1. Install 'X3: Albion Prelude' in Steam
 1. Ensure the Bonus Pack is not installed in Steam by right clicking on 'X3: Albion Prelude -> Properties -> DLC'
-1. Ensure Farnham's Legacy is not installed in Steam.
+1. Ensure Farnham's Legacy is not installed in Steam
 1. Copy 'x3 terran conflict' out of your steam folder to somewhere else on your drive.
     * The steam folder is probably found at 'C:\Program Files (x86)\Steam\steamapps\common\x3 terran conflict'
-    * The new, copied folder is now your 'game's x3 terran conflict' folder.
+    * The new, copied folder is now your 'game's x3 terran conflict' folder
 1. Download the no-steam exe from Egosoft:
     * https://www.egosoft.com/download/x3ap/bonus_en.php
-1. Copy the no-steame exe into your game's 'x3 terran conflict' folder.
+1. Copy the no-steam exe into your game's 'x3 terran conflict' folder
-1. If you don't want to use Reshade and want to skip the Graphics Improvement mod functionality, skip to step 12.
+1. If you don't want to use Reshade and want to skip the Graphics Improvement mod functionality, skip to step 12
 1. Download and install ReShade
     * https://reshade.me/
 1. When asked for the game, browse and select X3AP.exe in your x3 install folder